 The event also sparked a great deal of activity on social media, with posts appearing on 7,000 people’s Twitter feeds within a 24 hour period.
-A full summary report of the 2017 North London Waste Prevention Exchange is available to download here.
+A summary report of the 2017 North London Waste Prevention Exchange is available to download here.

 To view speakers' slides, simply click on the links below: